agross-linaro/zephyr/boards/arm/v2m_musca/doc/v2m_musca.rst

 V2M Musca has a 32.768kHz crystal clock.
 The clock goes to a PLL and is multiplied to drive the Cortex-M33 processors and SSE-200 subsystem.
-The default is 50MHz but can be increased to 170MHz maximum for the secondary processor (CPU1).
+The default is 50MHz but can be increased to 170MHz maximum for the secondary processor (CPU1) via software configuration.
 The maximum clock frequency for the primary processor (CPU0) is 50MHz.

 Serial Port
 ===========

 The ARM Musca processor has two UARTs.
 Both the UARTs have only two wires for RX/TX and no flow control (CTS/RTS) or FIFO.
-The Zephyr console output, by default, is utilizing UART1.
+The Zephyr console output, by default, is using UART1.

 Security components
 ===================

 - Implementation Defined Attribution Unit (IDAU).
+The IDAU is used to define secure and non-secure memory maps.
+By default, all of the memory space is defined to be secure accessible only.
-- Secure and Non-secure configurable peripherals and memory access.
+- Secure and Non-secure peripherals via the Peripheral Protection Controller (PPC).
+Peripherals can be assigned as secure or non-secure accessible.
 - Secure boot.
 - Secure AMBA® interconnect

 Serial Configuration Controller (SCC)
 =====================================

-The ARM Musca test chip implements Serial Configuration Control (SCC) register.
-The purpose of this register is to allow individual control of clocks, reset-signals and interrupts to peripherals,as well as pin-muxing.
+The ARM Musca test chip implements a Serial Configuration Control (SCC) register.
+The purpose of this register is to allow individual control of clocks, reset-signals and interrupts to peripherals, and pin-muxing.

 QSPI boot memory
 ================